-1. With the vehicle standing still, apply the clutch brake by pushing the clutch pedal all the way to the floor: the clutch brake is applied when the clutch pedal is fully depressed (approximately the last 13 mm (1/2 inch) to 25 mm (1 inch) of pedal travel past normal, of clutch brake pedal travel, varies between the air assist and non assist release systems.
-The variance includes general tolerances and amount of pedal free-play.
-Typically about the last 13 mm (1/2" inch) on the air assist and about the last 25 mm (1 inch) on the non assist control systems).
+1. With the vehicle standing still, apply the clutch brake by pushing the clutch pedal all the way to the floor; the clutch brake is applied when the clutch pedal is fully depressed (the last one inch of travel past normal pedal travel).

-Note: When the clutch is disengaged, a slight but definite resistance to clutch pedal downward travel will be felt in approximately the last 13 mm (1/2 inch) to 25 mm (1 inch).
+Note: When the clutch is disengaged, a slight but definite resistance to clutch pedal downward travel will be felt in the last one inch.